Home/Compare/Answered vs Upsolve: Different Tools for Different Problems

 Yes.
 Upsolve's Chapter 7 bankruptcy filing tool is genuinely free for users.
 There is no premium tier, no upsell, and no credit card on file.
 The direct charges a filer pays are the federal bankruptcy court filing fee of approximately $338, payable to the court (and itself waivable for qualifying low-income filers under 28 U.S.C. § 1930(f)), and the two required credit-counseling courses, which typically cost $10–$50 each and are paid to third-party providers.
 Upsolve is funded by grants from Legal Services Corporation, the Gates Foundation, the Robin Hood Foundation, and individual donors including former Google CEO Eric Schmidt.

-No. Answered is a for-profit LLC, operated by ellaSiD LLC and founded in 2024 by John DiSalle.
-Answered is funded by product revenue from the $99 (one-time or Pay-in-3) defense suite and the optional $40 mail filing service.
+No. Answered is a for-profit LLC, operated by ellaSiD LLC and founded in 2026 by John DiSalle.
+Answered is funded by product revenue from the Full Defense Packet - $99, Pay-in-3, and the optional Mail Filing - $50 service.
 Upsolve, by contrast, is a 501(c)(3) nonprofit.
-The two products are funded differently because they solve different problems: a federal bankruptcy tool can be uniform across the country and supported by grants; state-specific debt-lawsuit defense requires per-state attorney review of templates against the state's case law and rules of civil procedure, which is funded by per-user pricing.
+The two products are funded differently because they solve different problems: a federal bankruptcy tool can be uniform across the country and supported by grants; state-specific debt-lawsuit defense requires per-state legal research, workflow review, and template review against the state's case law and rules of civil procedure, which is funded by per-user pricing.

 Not directly.
 Upsolve's primary product is Chapter 7 bankruptcy.
 Filing Chapter 7 triggers an automatic stay under 11 U.S.C. § 362 that pauses most debt-collection lawsuits, so for a Chapter 7-qualified filer the bankruptcy itself can end the state-court suit.
 But Upsolve does not generate Answer, motion, or counterclaim documents for the lawsuit itself.
 When a user reports a debt lawsuit, Upsolve refers them to SoloSuit, disclosing on its own site: "Solo is an affiliate partner, which means Upsolve may earn a small commission if you choose to use their paid service."